 Fess up, there’s a few things you’ve always wanted to ask me, or another Professional Organizer, but for whatever reason, you didn’t, right?

-What do you REALLY think of me when you see my (messy) house?
+What do you REALLY think of me when you see my messy house?

-When I visit someone’s home, the organization (or lack thereof!) in their home doesn’t cause me to think differently about that person at all!
+When I visit someone’s home, the organization (or lack thereof!) in their home doesn’t cause me to think differently about that person at all.

-I also believe that it’s my job (when hired!) to teach people so they know how to get organized and more importantly, the secret to staying organized.
+I also believe that it’s my job to teach people so they know how to get organized and more importantly, the secret to staying organized.

 But it isn’t that simple at all, or else everyone would have their crap together and there would be no such job title as Professional Organizer.

 But, you’re an attorney… You’re really not judging me?

 Cause I’ve never been a judge, only an attorney- ba-dum-tssh!

 But in all serious now, uhhhhhh…… nope!
 I’m not judging you at all.

 At the end of the day, being disorganized comes from not making decisions, both big and small.
-It has nothing to do with the type of person you are.

 What do you tell other people about me?

 And even then, I will only say that I helped a particular client, and won’t ever delve into the specifics of what was done, said or seen.

 And I often unearth items and possessions that haven’t seen the light of day in months or years because they are painful reminders for my clients.

-For me, this is not an opportunity to develop gossip, but rather a chance for me to help my client move past the objects that have been denying them the life and home filled with the peace, function and order they want.
+Instead, it’s a chance for me to help my client move past objects that have been denying them the life they want and a home filled with the peace, function and order.

-In the course of work, I regularly come across financial and legal documents, valuable jewelry and the usual unmentionable undergarments.
+Inevitably, during the course of working with clients, I regularly come across financial and legal documents, valuable jewelry and the usual unmentionable undergarments.

 Are you going to make me get rid of everything?